 The treat for the day was a trail through a beautiful little glen.
 One could almost conjure up gnomes and fairies hiding under the mossy rocks and shamrocks with so many shades of green everywhere.
 Had we been there in the spring, I’m sure the abundant rhododendrons would have put on quite a show!

 Leaving the magical glen we began a gradual climb toward a mountain identified as Seefin on the map.

-The trail around Seefin brought us to Windy Gap and the delightful view of Glenbeigh and the Dingle Peninsula, which would be the location of our final, 7-day trek.
+The trail around Seefin brought us to Windy Gap and the delightful view of Glenbeigh.
+We could also see the Dingle Peninsula, which would be the location of our next trek in Ireland.

 The picturesque path down to Glenbeigh included a few storyboards along the way.
 One told of Glenbeigh Towers and Lord Headley Wynne, the original owner and builder who largely funded the construction through exorbitant rents, followed by evictions of estate tenants with the help of his merciless agent, Mr. Roe.
 These forceful evictions were debated on the floor of Parliament.
 Another storyboard described the location used to film portions of the late 1960’s movie, Ryan’s Daughter.
 We snacked on the ever-present blackberry bushes and read about the local history.